 THE SCIENCE OF WELLBEING & SUCCESS

-At Culture Nudge, part of our mission is to combine the rigours of applied science with a compassionate mindset to maximise the effectiveness of psychotherapy, coaching, and leadership.
+At Culture Nudge, part of our mission is to combine the rigours of applied science with a compassionate mindset to maximise the effectiveness of coaching and leadership.

 Applying science to maximise the effectiveness of psychotherapy and coaching

-Clients often seek coaching or psychotherapy to create positive change in their lives.
+Clients often seek coaching to create positive change in their lives.
 Research has shown that old problems and unhelpful behaviours are merely reinforced when we focus on them.
 Instead, our strategies need to focus on the present and look forward to the future, which involves novel learning.

 This process involves the development of new neural pathways within the brain, so learning new ways of thinking literally can change the very architecture of the brain (albeit in subtle ways)!

 There is often a gap between a client recognising a need for change versus understanding what needs to be done (let alone then figuring out how to achieve the desired change).
 Research has indicated that a positive mindset can open us to possibilities.
 This enables us to identify novel solutions to our problems.

 In line with this, one study observed an improvement in people's problem solving abilities when positive experiences outweighed negative experiences (in a ratio of 3 to 1).

 Furthermore, it appears that fixating on the negatives can limit people's social and self -awareness.
 In this way, having a negative mindset can lead individuals down a spiral which can impair their ability to help themselves.
 It is therefore imperative for us to identify instances when we are attending to the negative as (if left unchecked) this can potentially predispose to depression.